A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: Introduction

-\item[(ii)] $g$ is lower bounded and continuous relative to its domain ${\rm dom}g$. \end{description} \end{assumption} The idea of cubic regularization first appeared in \cite{Griewank81} for solving problem \eqref{composite} with $g\equiv 0$, where Griewank proved that any accumulation point of the generated iterate sequence is a second-order critical point of $f$.
+\item[(ii)] the function $g$ is lower bounded, and is continuous relative to its domain. \end{description} \end{assumption} The idea of cubic regularization first appeared in \cite{Griewank81} for solving problem \eqref{composite} with $g\equiv 0$, where Griewank proved that any accumulation point of the generated iterate sequence is a second-order critical point of $f$.
 Most of later works on the CR method were carried out for this class of smooth optimization problems (see, e.g., \cite{Nesterov06,1Cartis11,2Cartis11,Yue19,Zhou18}).
-For example, Nesterov and Polyak \cite{Nesterov06} achieved the Q-superlinear convergence rate of the objective value sequence with order $4/3$ for gradient-dominated functions (a little stronger than KL functions of exponent $1/2$) in \cite[Theorem 7]{Nesterov06} and with order $3/2$ for star-convex functions having a globally nondegenerate optimal set (essentially star-convex functions with quadratic growth) in \cite[Theorem 5]{Nesterov06}, and obtained the global convergence and local Q-quadratic convergence rate of the iterate sequence under the local strong convexity of $f$ (see \cite[Theorem 3]{Nesterov06}); Cartis et al. \cite{1Cartis11} proposed an adaptive CR method by using a dynamic regularization parameter and solving the subproblems inexactly, and established the global convergence and local Q-superlinear convergence rate of the iterate sequence under the local strong convexity of $f$ (see \cite[Theorem 4.5 \& Corollary 4.8]{1Cartis11}); Yue et al. \cite{Yue19} demonstrated that the iterate sequence generated by the CR method converges Q-quadratically to a second-order critical point under a local error bound condition, which does not require the isolatedness of stationary points and is much weaker than the nondegeneracy condition used in \cite[Theorem 4.1]{Griewank81} and \cite[Theorem 3]{Nesterov06}; and Zhou et al. \cite{Zhou18} characterized the Q-superlinear convergence rate of the objective value sequence and the R-superlinear convergence rate of the iterate sequence for the KL function $f$ of exponent $(0,\frac{2}{3})$.
-To the best of our knowledge, there is no work to explore the global convergence and local convergence rate of the iterate sequence generated by the CR method for nonconvex and nonsmooth composite problems, though some works focus on the global iteration complexity for nonsmooth convex composite problems \cite{Nesterov08,Grapiglia19,Jiang20}.
+For example, Nesterov and Polyak \cite{Nesterov06} achieved the Q-superlinear convergence rate of the objective value sequence with order $4/3$ for gradient-dominated functions (a little stronger than KL functions of exponent $1/2$) and order $3/2$ for star-convex functions having a global nondegenerate optimal set (essentially star-convex functions with quadratic growth) respectively in Theorems 7 and 5 of that work, and obtained the global convergence and local Q-quadratic convergence rate of the iterate sequence under the local strong convexity of $f$ (see \cite[Theorem 3]{Nesterov06}); Cartis et al. \cite{1Cartis11} proposed an adaptive CR method by using a dynamic regularization parameter and solving the subproblems inexactly, and established the global convergence and local Q-superlinear convergence rate of the iterate sequence under the local strong convexity of $f$ (see \cite[Theorem 4.5 \& Corollary 4.8]{1Cartis11}); Yue et al. \cite{Yue19} proved that the iterate sequence generated by the CR method converges Q-quadratically to a second-order critical point under a local error bound condition, which does not require the isolatedness of stationary points and is much weaker than the nondegeneracy condition in \cite[Theorem 4.1]{Griewank81} and \cite[Theorem 3]{Nesterov06}; and Zhou et al. \cite{Zhou18} characterized the Q-superlinear convergence rate of the objective value sequence and the R-superlinear convergence rate of the iterate sequence for the KL function $f$ of exponent $(0,{2}/{3})$.
+To the best of our knowledge, there is no work to explore the global convergence and local convergence rate of the iterate sequence generated by the CR method for composite problems with nonconvex and nonsmooth terms, though some focus on the global iteration complexity for nonsmooth convex composite problems \cite{Nesterov08,Grapiglia19,Jiang20}.